-In 1998, the state legislature added lethal injection giving those inmates committing their crimes before January 1, 1999 the choice of electrocution or lethal injection.
+In 1998, the state legislature added lethal injection giving those offenders committing their crimes before January 1, 1999 the choice of electrocution or lethal injection.
 Legislation enacted in March 2000 specifies lethal injection as the primary method of execution.
-Inmates who committed their offense and were sentenced to death prior to January 1, 1999 may request electrocution.
+Offenders who committed their offense and were sentenced to death prior to January 1, 1999 may request electrocution.

 When capital punishment was reinstated in 1916, records were kept of those sentenced to death by the warden in an "official ledger" that accounted the name, crime, and the time of death of the 125 executed in Tennessee.
 From 1916 to 1960, all executions took place at the Tennessee State Penitentiary located in Nashville.
 Tennessee's first execution in nearly 40 years took place April 19, 2000 at Riverbend Maximum Security Institution where Robert Glen Coe was executed by lethal injection.